Belgian National Burden of Disease Study (BeBOD)

 Tobacco use

-The prevalence of never, former and current smokers, as well as the daily number of cigarettes smoked by smokers, is derived from the Belgian Health Interview Survey.
-Bayesian regression models are used to smoothen, interpolate and extrapolate observed estimates.
+The prevalence of never, former, and current smokers, the daily number of cigarettes smoked by smokers, time since quitting for former smokers, and pack-years for smokers are all derived from the Belgian Health Interview Survey.
+Bayesian regression models are used to smooth, interpolate, and extrapolate the observed estimates.

 Explore our estimates